KCOH: Sale to Pueblo de Galilea, LLC

 Liberman Broadcasting filed an application to sell KCOH to Pueblo de Galilea, LLC in April 2016.
 It was granted by the Federal Communications Commission and consummated on May 2, 2016, resulting in KCOH becoming a member of Radio Aleluya, a local Spanish-language Christian radio network owned by Pueblo de Galilea.

 On Friday October 15, 2016 Pueblo de Galilea completed the move of translator K223CW from George West, Texas to a tower located in north Houston.
 KCOH immediately dropped the simulcast with sister station 1590 KMIC Houston, and launched a new Tropical format on KCOH and the new translator named "La Calle 92.5".

 ESPN Deportes Radio Moves to KCOH

 In September 2017, ESPN Deportes Radio moved from 1180 KGOL to KCOH.
 With the change, KCOH also lost its FM translator 92.5 K223CW, which was moved to sister Radio Aleluya facility 880 KJOZ Conroe, while the two facilities continued the Tropical "La Calle" format that KCOH had abandoned for sports programming.

 The Return of the Legendary KCOH

 On March 14, 2019, 1230 KCOH dropped "ESPN Deportes Radio" and returned to the heritage Urban format long associated with the KCOH call set.
 At the time of the reboot it was running with no commercial interruptions.

 KCOH officially relaunched as "1230 The Source" on April 15, 2019, bringing back many of the familiar shows and voices from the station's illustrious past.

+The station’s tower collapsed on October 20, 2024 after a helicopter crashed into it.